 Para.
 13 lit. g of the UN GGE Report 2015 stipulates that states should protect their critical infrastructure.
-This norm was endorsed by the UN General Assembly and similarly reasserted in the UN OEWG.
-Despite this endorsement it is unclear whether the duty to protect is a due diligence requirement under the harm prevention rule, a due diligence requirement under human rights law, or an autonomous distinct duty to protect.
-The state of the unit of the state of the unit of the uni
+This norm was endorsed by the UN General Assembly, and similarly reasserted in the UN OEWG.
+Despite this endorsement it is unclear whether the duty to protect is a due diligence requirement under the harm prevention rule, a due diligence requirement under the harm prevention stinct duty to protect.